muratk5n/thirdwave/en/README.md

 Need to transition to discussing climate solutions than expanding 'awareness' on climate change.
 Some solutions can garner broad support, and have good economics behind them.
-The new bidness possibilities can overcome some doubts.
+The new bidness possibilities can overcome (!) many doubts.

 ---